 Local workers - Method of travel to work - Education and Training

-Within the Gunnedah Shire, there is a lower proportion of local Education and Training workers using public transport to get to work than New South Wales.
+Within Cairns, there is a higher proportion of local Education and Training workers using public transport to get to work than the Electricity, Gas, Water and Waste Services workforce.

 There are a number of reasons why people use different Modes of Transport to get to work including: